-The rest of this paper is organized as follows.
-Section II provides a brief history of vehicle-based data collection, an overview of the V2X Intelligent Transportation Systems (ITS) environment, details on the baseline routing protocols for VDTN, and the KPIs definitions.
-Section III discusses some previous works already conducted within this subject and how our work gives different contributions.
-Section IV discusses the performance evaluation, which includes the simulation setup and analysis of results.
+We organized the rest of this paper as follows.
+Section II provides a brief history of vehicle-based data collection, an overview of the V2X Intelligent Transportation Systems (ITS) environment, and details on the baseline routing protocols for VDTN.
+Section III discusses some previous works already conducted within this subject and how our work differs.
+Section IV presents the performance evaluation, which includes the simulation setup and discussion of results.
 Lastly, Section V provides conclusions and possible future research.